xmartlabs/Opera/README.md

 As you have may seen in the `RouteType` protocol definition.
 Any type that conforms to it must provide `baseUrl` and the Alamofire `manager` instance.

-Usually these values do not change among our routes so we can easily provide them by a implementing a protocol extension over `RequestType` as shown below.
+Usually these values do not change among our routes so we can provide them by implementing a protocol extension over `RequestType` as shown below.

 ```swift
 extension RouteType {